PelmeenidHapukoorega/Solutions-Architect/README.md

 Whereas if you are consistent no matter how you feel at any given day, you will actually accomplish what you set out to accomplish.
 Couple that with the mindset of "if i fail ill try again" youll be unstoppable.

 Consistency doesnt necessarily mean that youll do a lot of work and studying each day, its more that youll do smt towards that every day, even if its just an hour a day.
 Breaks are necessary but cant be dragged on for too long.
-It hasnt been glamarous, it never really is its just a question how much you want it.
+It hasnt been glamarous, it never really is its just a question how much you want it and i want it a lot.

 In hindsight i can now say confidently that what ive been doing ever since i made the pivot up to now, has been incredibly rewarding and im very much looking forward to where this whole thing takes me in a few years.

+And on that note, until next time!